-Plants that sing during the winter should be treasured far more than those that are part of the chorus of high summer.
+Plants that flower during the winter should be treasured far more than those that are part of the chorus of high summer.
 At the start of winter, one of the moments I look forward to is seeing the first few tentative flowers on the Clematis cirrhosa that covers the woodshed.
-I know that by January the plant will be a blanket of creamy-yellow bells.
+I know that by January the plant will be a clematis blanket of creamy-yellow bells.

 Clematis cirrhosa ‘Wisley Cream’

 First raised in the 1970s, this winter-flowering clematis cultivar has proved to be a robust and undemanding plant that blooms from November to March.
 The flowers have a green tinge when they first open and fade to a creamy white with age.
 4m x 1.5m.

 More like this

 Buy Clematis cirrhosa 'Wisley Cream' from You Garden

 Dark pink speckles on the inside of the flower glow through to the outside of the petals, giving the whole flower a pink blush.
 This winter-flowering clematis cultivar blooms between October and February.
 4m x 1.5m.

 Buy Clematis cirrhosa var. purpurascens 'Freckles' from Crocus